t0nnaam/arduino_minigame_falling_dots/README.md

 This project is an Arduino-based mini-game where players control a character to dodge falling dots.
 The game utilizes an OLED screen for display and a video game controller for movement.

+Note: The character designs in the assets folder aren't my own but I included them because I did the pixel art myself

 # Materials
 - Arduino
 - OLED Display